 Updated: Dec 16, 2019

-When it comes to search engine optimization, pogo sticking isn't the device for jumping off the ground or the extreme sports you think it is.
-Pogo sticking is phenomenon with which Google (partially) determines the relevance of websites in their search engine results pages.
-A lot of digital marketers mix up pogo sticking and bounce rate and this is the reason why I am writing this article.
+When it comes to search engine optimization, pogo-sticking isn't the device for jumping off the ground or the extreme sports you think it is.
+Pogo sticking is a phenomenon with which Google (partially) determines the relevance of websites in their search engine results pages.
+A lot of digital marketers mix up pogo-sticking and bounce rate and this is the reason why I am writing this article.

 So What is Pogo Sticking?

 So a visitor goes on the Google search engine looking for something.
 They arrive on the search results page and then click on a website.
 Pogo sticking occurs when this visitor (immediately) returns to the search results page and then clicks on another website via the same search results page.

 This can happen several times during one search query.
 In that case, the searcher isn't finding what they're looking for on the websites they've visited.
 At some point, the searcher visits the last website on the search results page and maybe they seeker find what they are looking for.